DInnaD/labnotebook/content/lab-notebook/2011-12-07-optimal-control-costs-to-policy-shifts.md

 ---
+categories:
+- ecology
 comments: true
-date: 2011-12-07 09:11:36
+date: 2011-12-07T09:11:36Z
-layout: post
+redirects:
+- /wordpress/archives/3492
+- /archives/3492
 slug: optimal-control-costs-to-policy-shifts
-title: Optimal control -- costs to policy shifts
-redirects: [/wordpress/archives/3492, /archives/3492]
-categories:
-- ecology
 tags:
 - pdg-control
+title: Optimal control -- costs to policy shifts
+url: /2011/12/07/optimal-control-costs-to-policy-shifts/
 ---

 Considering the case where there is a cost to changing the harvest quota (representing the cost of efforts to change policy).
 We can imagine several scenarios that could introduce this: